 Unconventional wine blends sometimes work and sometimes they do not.
 We recall one producer who decided to blend a little bit of Cabernet Sauvignon into a Pinot Noir.
 It was a great example of how a small percentage of a particular variety can completely change the wine.

 The 2020 INNOVATUS Napa Valley Cuvée is a unique blend of 57% Pinot Noir, 37% Syrah and 6% Cabernet Franc focused on cooler Napa Valley regions including Atlas Peak for the Pinot Noir and the Napa side of Carneros for the Syrah.
 This wine is dark ruby in color; the bouquet offers aromas of dark and red plums and dark fig complemented with notes of Graham cracker, chocolate, mocha and hints of other baking spices.
 The medium structured tannins are dusty and chalk-like in their textural feel anchoring a bright finish along with a hint of lingering dried tobacco leaf.
 This wine shows beautiful balance in its youth.
 It was aged for 16 months in French oak barrels.
 This is an excellent value to quality bottling.
 One wine that immediately came to mind when trying this, is the somewhat similar Vino de Casa, a primarily Pinot Noir and Syrah blend from Napa Valley based Ceja Family Vineyards.
-Both Cecil and Jeanie readily agree this wine pairs very well with a variety of spicy Asian foods.
+Cecil readily agrees that this wine pairs very well with a variety of spicy Asian foods.